 Honestly, I’m so proud of this recipe.
-It is based on my mulled wine recipe from Student Eats, and has just the right amount of wibble (as long as you don’t cook the booze out of the wine too much), a kick from the cognac and a beautiful burst of freshness and crunch from the pomegranate seeds sprinkled on top of each one.
+It is based on my mulled wine recipe from Student Eats (ad), and has just the right amount of wibble (as long as you don’t cook the booze out of the wine too much, as it dampens the effect of the gelatine), a kick from the cognac and a beautiful burst of freshness and crunch from the pomegranate seeds sprinkled on top of each one.

-These are my Mum’s beautiful jelly and dessert bowls (she’s obsessed with glassware) from The White Company, and while they don’t make this style anymore, you can find similar here.
+These are my Mum’s beautiful jelly and dessert bowls (she’s obsessed with glassware) from The White Company, and while they don’t make this style anymore, you can find similar here (ad).
+I get so many questions about them and I wish we’d ordered more at the time as they’re lovely for single serving desserts!
 Serve these jellies in any shallow glass or dish, from ramekins to martini glasses or champagne coupes – anything that brings a sense of occasion!

 These Mulled Wine Jellies are the perfect make-ahead, single serving dessert to make over the festive period.
 They’re pleasantly boozy and the pomegranate seeds are not just for decoration, they add a wonderful burst of freshness and crunch to every bite!

 440ml (15 fl oz) Red Wine